 To add the dashboard to your account, make sure that you’re signed into your Google Analytics account and access it here, then choose what profile you want to add it to.
 You’ll then see it under Home, then Dashboards (on the left).

 UPDATE: We strongly recommend adding the following piece of code to your Google Analytics tracking so that you can track a larger sample of visits.
 If you get less than 10,000 pageviews a month, than we recommend setting this parameter to 100, to sample all the visits.
 Otherwise, 20% or 5% of your visits should be fine.

-Here’s the widgets:
+Here are the widgets:

 - Average Server Response Time: How long it takes, on average, for your server to respond to a request by a visitor.
 This includes the network time from where the visitor is to your server.
 If you have a lot of international visitors, you may want to break this down more and look at server response time by country.
-I may include this widget in the future along with a custom report.

 - Average Domain Lookup Time: How long the DNS lookup took for this page.
 This should be tiny.
 If it’s big, you have some weird DNS issues going on.
 If you don’t know what DNS is, here’s a one sentence explanation: DNS is the system that turns named URLs (like kickpoint.ca) into the IP address where the site is kept (like 22.214.171.124).

 - Average Page Load Time: How long it takes, on average, for any page on your site to load.
-There’s a lot of variability in these numbers so I’ve broken it down in a few charts as well.
+There’s a lot of variability in these numbers so we’ve broken it down in a few charts as well.

 - Visitor Caching Info: A comparison of load times for new visitors versus returning visitors.
 Returning visitors should have a slower load time, in theory, as their computer may have already cached important pages.